Rehab Questions

 Signs of Downplaying Mental Health

-Downplaying mental health means minimizing, hiding or ignoring emotional distress, often by pretending everything is okay when it’s not.
-You might smile through meetings, keep up with responsibilities and tell everyone you’re “fine” — even while internally struggling.
-This pattern is typical in people experiencing high-functioning mental illness, where symptoms are present but masked by
+Quick Answer Downplaying mental health means minimizing, hiding or ignoring emotional distress, often by pretending everything is okay when it’s not.
+You might smile through meetings, keep up with your responsibilities and tell everyone you’re “fine,” even while you’re struggling inside.
+This pattern is common in people experiencing high-functioning mental illness, where symptoms are present

 “I’m Fine”: Signs of Downplaying Mental Health Read More »